This has been a strange year so far. But let’s ignore the elephant in the room (ahem, pandemic) and take a look at content instead.

 Facebook is the most commonly used social media channel and, as a result, is the most popular platform for consuming news in the social media world.
 However, people are most distrustful of news on social media.

-What does this tell us?
 Basically, that consumers and social media users are more discerning than we give them credit for.
 Also, teenagers use Facebook less than people aged 65+, which helps to understand the audience behind the platform.

 Here are some additional statistics on daily content consumption habits in the UK: